yuhonas/off-by-one/api/README.md

 * Simplicity
 * Readability
 * Optimize for discussion, i've left notes where i've thought a snap judgement/unintentional hiring bias could be made
-* A little bit of over-engineering for fun to explore what can/should/shouldn't be done
+* A bit of over-engineering for fun to explore what can/should/shouldn't be done

 ## Assumptions